 How we see this trope typically depends on who is doing it.
 If a heroic character does it, we actually see them throw someone out the window, but typically not the very messy landing.
 With villains it's the other way around- to emphasize the cruelty.
 An ambiguously portrayed character may perform this feat, but you'll have to Take Our Word for It, since showing this trope usually inspires some sort of positive or negative feeling with whoever is doing it.

 Bar Brawl Variant: Cut to street view of the pub.
 A character comes flying through the window onto the sidewalk, picks themselves up, and wades back into the fray with much determined sleeve-pushing-up and angry muttering.

 A safety note: although fictional characters may be thrown through windows and get up again afterwards, in real life they may easily be killed by lacerations from large shards of broken glass, even when thrown through a ground-floor window.
+Live-action TV doesn't use glass for this at all, but specially-made panes of sugar, which is weaker and breaks into much less dangerous shards.
 Don't Try This at Home.

 When someone does this with an object that's Appliance Defenestration.
 See Super Window Jump for when someone does this to themselves.
 Compare Railing Kill.
 Might overlap with Disney Villain Death.
 This is one answer to The Window or the Stairs.

 See here for a full 7 and a half minutes of compiled Defenestrations and Window Jumps.

 Happens to the main character and another cast member in Angel Beats!.

 In Beelzebub, Kanzaki tells Oga to do this to Shiroyama.
 Oga punches Kanzaki through the window instead.